Neil-Duraiswami/CDCR-Data-Extraction-Tool/README.md

 # CDCR-Data-Extraction-Tool
-CDCR Data extraction tool is a Python tool for automating inmate data extraction from CDCR.
-It simplifies the retrieval of inmate names, CDCR numbers, ages, admission dates, locations, and commitment counties.
-With a user-friendly interface, it generates Excel reports, aiding research, analysis, and record-keeping.

-# CDCR Data Extraction Tool

 The CDCR Data Extraction Tool is a Python application designed to automate the extraction of inmate data from the [California Department of Corrections and Rehabilitation (CDCR) website](https://apps.cdcr.ca.gov/ciris).
 It provides a user-friendly interface for inputting CDCR numbers and generates Excel reports containing the extracted inmate information.